-These supporting organizations are sponsoring the 2016 Implementers’ Conference in Kampala, Uganda.
+These supporting organizations are sponsoring the 2016 Implementers’ Conference in Lilongwe, Malawi.
 The funds are used to offer Scholarships which helps developers and implementers across the world be able to attend the conference that otherwise aren’t able to afford the travel expenses.
 Their support is crucial to the development and implementation of OpenMRS within more countries in need.

 These organizations provide support to OpenMRS and its global community through either financial contributions, volunteers, or technologies used to further improve healthcare delivery within resource-constrained environments.

 Organizational Sponsors are financial supporters of OpenMRS and without their contributions, we wouldn’t be able to achieve our goals as a non-profit organization.

 - Atlassian have provided OpenMRS with open source project licenses for their entire suite of products.